-- 5. The CKO by-law requires that active members engaged in the practice of kinesiology carry minimum liability insurance as follows: - a.
+- 2. Each member upon being registered for the first time, must provide proof of professional liability insurance coverage in the amount and in the form as required under the by-law, or sign an undertaking to provide proof to the College within 30 days of registration that the member holds a policy of professional liability insurance that meets the by-law requirements. - 3.
+Members are required to provide the College with a copy of their insurance certificate which includes a policy number and expiry date. - 4.
+At annual renewal, members must provide updated insurance coverage information to maintain registration with the College. - 5.
+The CKO by-law requires that active members engaged in the practice of kinesiology carry minimum professional liability insurance as follows: - a.
 A minimum amount of \$1,000,000 per occurrence, - b.
 A minimum aggregate amount of \$3,000,000 per year, - c.
-A deductible of no more than \$1,000 per occurrence, - The member shall have enduring (tail) insurance to provide coverage for at least five years after the termination of practice; and - e.
-The provider must either be licensed as an insurer with the Financial Services Commission of Ontario or must be in the form of membership in a protective association acceptable to the Registrar that provides equivalent protection. - 6.
+A deductible of no more than \$1,000 per occurrence, - d.
+The member shall have enduring (tail) insurance to provide coverage for at least five years after the termination of practice; and - e.
+The provider must either be licensed as an insurer with the Financial Services Regulatory Authority of Ontario or must be in the form of membership in a protective association acceptable to the Registrar that provides equivalent protection. - 6.
 At a minimum, coverage should also include conduct or omissions within the scope of practice of kinesiologists as defined in section 3 of the Kinesiology Act, the Regulated Health Professions Act and the Standards of Practice of the profession.
 The insurance coverage should only have standard exclusion clauses that do not materially detract from comprehensive professional liability coverage, for example, criminal or deliberate acts.